sql-machine-learning/sql-machine-learning.github.io/README.md

 ## Instructions for serving a local SQLFlow website

-To run SQLFlow website we may choose to install Jekyll and its dependencies.
-However, poeple may choose different version of Jekyll, making it hard to reproduce runtime errors.
+To run SQLFlow website we need to install Jekyll and its dependencies.
+However, there are different versions of Jekyll, making it hard to reproduce runtime errors.
 Therefore, we recommend using dockerized Jekyll, which includes a specifici version (3.8) of Jekyll and the dependencies in the image.
 Note for Mac users, please install [Docker for Desktop](https://hub.docker.com/editions/community/docker-ce-desktop-mac); other tools like Docker Toolbox cannot expose Jekyll port in the local host.

-Step One: Clone SQLFlow repo to your local machine.
+**Step One**: Clone SQLFlow repo to your local machine.
 For potential contributors, please fork the repo and then make a clone.

 ```bash
 git clone https://github.com/sql-machine-learning/sql-machine-learning.github.io
 ```

-Step Two: Update markdown files.
+**Step Two**: Update markdown files.
 Most of the document markdown files and redirect `index.html` files can be found in the adjacent repos like SQLFlow, GoHive, PySQLFlow.
 To include them into the website, we create git submodules like `/sqlflow` then point them to the right repo.
 If you are going through the instruction for the first time, please use below command to include the markdown files before running Jekyll serve.
-Whenever there are updates to markdown file in other repo like SQLFlow, GoHive, PySQLFlow, please remember to run the command again without --init to update the content.
-Otherwise, the updated content won't show up in the website.
+Whenever there are updates to markdown file in other repo, please run the command again without --init to update the content.
+Otherwise, the updated content won't show up.

 ```bash
 git submodule update --init --recursive --remote
 ```

-Step Three: Fire up docker run under the repo root.
+**Step Three**: Fire up docker run under the repo root.
 Note the command will pull the image from the remote automatically.
-Make sure to replace `b90ffea2` with your personal access token.
+Also, make sure to replace `b90ffea2` with your personal access token.
 It takes a few seconds to generate the token by following [this document](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).
+Now you can access SQLFlow.org from http://localhost:4000 with exact the same content.

 ```bash
 cd sql-machine-learning.github.io